Speaking: Interactive Communication A1 - Lesson 5: Using "Please" and "Thank you"

 Activity 2: Role-Play at a Restaurant

-Work with a partner.
+Work with a partner or practice alone.
 One person is the customer, one is the staff.
-The customer should order one food item and one drink, using "please".
-The staff should bring the items.
-The customer must say "thank you".
-Then, switch roles.
+The customer orders one food and one drink using "please".
+The staff brings the items.
+The customer says "thank you".
+Then switch roles.
+Click 🔊 to hear example lines.

-This week in Siem Reap, your mission is to use these magic words as much as possible.
+This week, your mission is to use these magic words as much as possible.

 1. Say "please" at least three times when you ask for something.